node-ds/weixin/readme.txt

 this is my fist git!!!!
-i'll try to pay that.
+i'll try to play that.
 now ,i come to push my first repository.